Menace13/RoA-Workshop-Templates/Templates/Attacks/multi_hit_projectile.md

 set_num_hitboxes(AT_NSPECIAL, 2);

 //define some custom hitbox grid indexes for multihit attacks.
+//*if these indexes overlap with another code example, you can simply renumber them.
 #macro HG_ENABLE_MULTIHIT_PROJECTILE 71
 #macro HG_MULTIHIT_COUNT 72
 #macro HG_MULTIHIT_DELAY 73